Healthdirect Free Australian health advice you can count on.

 What is ibuprofen used for?

-Ibuprofen might also reduce some of the symptoms of:
+Ibuprofen might reduce symptoms of:

 What forms of ibuprofen are available?